 Let us understand the degree of economies of scope with some examples.

 - Many sectors are exploring ways to improve businesses using economies of scope, which we will explain with an example.

-- Apart from e-commerce, the banking sector is also capitalizing on economies of scope.
-Banks that have developed a robust IT infrastructure offer a plethora of services such as traditional banking, investment bankingInvestment BankingInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc., credit card services, trading services, wealth management and mutual fund services.
+- Apart from e-commerce, the banking sector also capitalizes on economies of scope.
+Banks that have developed a robust IT infrastructure offer many services such as traditional banking, investment bankingInvestment BankingInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc., credit card services, trading services, wealth management, and mutual fund services.

 #1 – First Production Possibility Frontier (PPF)

-In the case of PPFx, the total cost of production is (TC).
-Suppose, P1 and P2 are the products that are produced.
-Let the Company 20 goods of P1 and 20 goods of P2.
+In the case of PPFx, the total cost of production is TC.
+Suppose P1 and P2 are the products that are manufactured.
+Suppose the company created 20 goods of P1 and 20 goods of P2.